thomasstrassmann/dacapo/README.md

 To what extent which component contributes to the fulfillment of the user stories can be seen in the sprint board.
 Here, all user stories are linked to the component by means of labels.

+The reusability of the components played a major role during development.
+For example, it was possible to define frequently occurring components once (namely in the respective component itself) and then conveniently call it where it is needed.
+Some examples:
+* The NavBar is displayed on every page through the setup in App.js
+* The Contact component is defined once, but appears in the instruments and wanted detail page.
+* The Back and Top buttons are listed on every page (except the Home page), so a component made sense here due to reusability.
+* The Star component was originally planned on several pages (instruments detail, instruments list, profile page), but in the final version it only made it to the Profile page.
+Such developments (minimization of a component) are also possible.

+However, it must be said at this point that many more features could be written as components: For example, the Bookmark Section.
+This would be the subject of further developments.

 Here, further pages and components are omitted too due to time constraints.
 How the individual pages are composed is outlined in the structure section next.